 Ethical Superstore has a good list of fair-trade bits of make-up.

-See how major brands score across an ethical index below.
+See how major high street brands score across an ethical index below.